huderlem/porymap/docsrc/manual/navigation.rst

 Connections Tab
     Change how the map connects with surrounding maps when the player walks from one to another.

+Wild Pokémon Tab
+    Edit the wild Pokémon available in the map.

 Tileset Editor
 --------------